Uber Is Giving Thousands Of Employees Raises

 Today thousands of Uber employees learned they’ll be getting a pay bump.

-At an all-hands meeting held Tuesday morning, employees across Uber's tech team — that's product, engineering and design — learned they'll be seeing a small increase in their annual salaries, sources familiar with the situation tell BuzzFeed News.
+At an all-hands meeting held Tuesday morning, employees across Uber's tech teams — that's product, engineering, and design — learned they'll be seeing a small increase in their annual salaries, sources familiar with the situation tell BuzzFeed News.

 These employees will receive either a 5% increase in their total salary, or be bumped to the middle of their pay band, whichever is higher.
 The total increase will also reflect how long individual employees have worked at Uber.